rushykat/recipe-calorie-analysis-and-prediction/README.md

 Results:

 My resulting p value was 0.0, which means that I can reject the null hypothesis that there is no difference in the mean calorie count between healthy and unhealthy recipes.
 There is statistical significance to show that healthy and unhealthy recipes have different mean calorie counts.
+This is relevant to the project question because I want to ensure that there is statistical significance to show that the variation in calorie count between healthy and unhealthy food is not due to random chance.
+This implies (although it doesn't prove or otherwise say conclusively) that healthy foods are lower in calories.

 ## Framing A Prediction Problem
 The hypothesis test in the previous section showed us that there is a difference in the number of calories in a recipe depending on whether it is healthy or not.